LLC for Dropshipping 2026 | Shopify & International | USLLCGlobal

 Dropshipping has a low barrier to entry — you do not hold inventory, you do not ship products, and your startup costs are minimal.
 But "low barrier to entry" does not mean "low risk."
 As a dropshipper, you are the seller of record.
 When something goes wrong, the customer comes to you, not your supplier in Shenzhen or Istanbul.

 An LLC is not a legal requirement to run a dropshipping business.
 But it is the single most important step you can take to protect yourself — and for international sellers, it is often the key to unlocking Stripe, Shopify Payments, and the entire US e-commerce infrastructure.
+The fastest way to get there is a ready-made Wyoming LLC that already has its EIN, transferred into your name within 24 hours, so you can connect your payment processor and start selling immediately.

-Why Dropshippers Need an LLC
+Why dropshippers need an LLC

 The core value of an LLC for dropshipping is liability separation.
 Your business is a separate legal entity from you personally.
 If the business gets sued, your personal bank account, house, car, and savings are not on the table.